 The Anxiety and Panic Laboratory studies the assessment, development, treatment and prevention of anxiety and panic disorders.
 The laboratory is the research arm of the Anxiety and Panic Treatment Program which is a joint program of Northwestern University's Department of Psychology and The Family Institute at Northwestern University.

 This project investigates the links between interpersonal behavior, relationship distress, depression, and generalized anxiety disorder in couples, with the goal of improving psychotherapy outcomes for this population.

-The Research Program at The Family Institute is supported, in part, by gifts and grants from individuals, families and foundations.
+The Research Program at The Family Institute is supported, in part, by gifts and grants from individuals, families, and foundations.
 Your contribution will help us continue important research work and advance the science and practice of mental health care.
 To make a gift online, please click here.
-If you prefer to send your gift by mail, please call the Director of Development at 312-609-5300, ext.
-484.
+If you prefer to send your gift by mail, please mail it to Institutional Advancement Department, 8 S. Michigan, Ste.
+500, Chicago, IL 60603.